-The Communist Party unit of Binh Phuoc Province suspend Monday two senior local officials who were engaged in a drunken karaoke parlor brawl that left one hospitalized.
+The Communist Party unit of Binh Phuoc Province suspended Monday two senior local officials who were engaged in a drunken karaoke parlor brawl that left one hospitalized.

 Nguyen Van Thanh, a spokesman of the provincial government, told Thanh Nien that Bui Quoc Khanh, 40, deputy director of the Department of External Affairs, and Pham Thanh Chung, 52, deputy director of the Department of Interior, will be suspended in one month while further probes into the brawl are underway.